Maximum period of shipboard service for seafarers

 Does the requirement for paid annual leave mean that seafarers cannot be on board for more than 11 months at a time?

 Yes.
 The concept of paid annual leave is assumed to be an uninterrupted period (Guideline B.2.4.3, paragraph 2) that is to be taken annually and therefore the maximum period for service on board a ship or ships without leave would be 11 months [see question C2.1.j.
 Does the MLC, 2006 set a maximum limit on the length of an employment agreement?
 Can I have an SEA for a period longer than 12 months?].

 This is also linked to the requirement in Standard A2.5, paragraph 2(b), regarding the entitlement to repatriation in a period of less than 12 months [see question C2.5.a.
 What is the entitlement to repatriation?] [see question C2.5.g.
 Can a seafarer decide not to exercise a right to be repatriated when that entitlement arises?].

 Compliance and enforcement

-On this basis, when a complaint is received or during a more detailed inspection, AMSA inspectors will verify compliance with Regulation 2.4, ensuring seafarers serve no longer than 11 months continuously on board a vessel.
+On this basis, when a complaint is received or during an inspection, AMSA inspectors will verify compliance with Regulation 2.4, ensuring seafarers serve no longer than 11 months continuously on board a vessel.
 This will include verification that any service extensions do not result in seafarers serving on board for more than 11 months.

-Where inspectors identify that a seafarer has served on board a vessel for more than 13 months, or in cases of systemic breaches, the non-compliance will be managed in accordance with MLC, 2006 Standard A188.8.131.52.
+Where inspectors identify that a seafarer has served on board a vessel ship for more than 13 months, or in cases of systemic breaches, non-compliance will be managed in accordance with MLC Standard A184.108.40.206.
 This requires the inspector to take steps to ensure that the ship shall not proceed to sea until the non-conformities have been rectified, or until the inspector has accepted a plan of action to rectify such non-conformities and is satisfied that the plan will be implemented in an expeditious manner.